Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part3/GitHub-Docker-Runner-Azure-Part3.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part3/assets/acr-lin02.png)

-With our images now hosted on a remote registry in **Azure** (ACR), in the next part of this series we will look at how we can pull the images from the registry and run our self hosted GitHub runners on **Azure Container Instances (ACI)**.

 ### Container security - Vulnerability Scan

 You may have noticed that the CI/CD workflow used to **build** and **push** the **Linux** container image to the **Azure Container Registry** also scans the image for any vulnerabilities using a open source tool by **AquaSecurity** called [Trivy](https://github.com/aquasecurity/trivy) using these steps: